Rocksrock18/Snake/README.md

 ## Training Computer

-You can also choose to let the computer learn to play.
+You can choose to let the computer learn to play.

 When doing so, the computer will simulate a number of generations with random snake AIs.

 * **Note** - Depending on how many generations you simulate, training can take a long time.

 After the training completes, the computer will keep the best snake from the last generation.
 You can then play a normal game with the trained snake.

+### Choosing How Many Generations to Simulate

 ### Genetic Algortihm